Photo from Unsplash

 Our Duty Towards Our Neighbour

-Our neighbour is the next person who needs our help, man, woman, or child.
-It is enough that your help is needed, and that you are near!
-As we read this paragraph from the old Jewish law we see who are our neighbours, and what we are to do for them.
+Our neighbor is anyone who needs our help, whether man, woman, or child.
+It’s enough that they need help and we are near.
+The teachings of Jewish law remind us of who our neighbors are and what we must do for them.

-We must give them a chance to live (Mat 22:9-10).
-We have no right to waste anything that may be of service to others, or to use for ourselves all our possessions.
-There must always be a margin left which we can give to those who are in need.
-Well would it be if each reader of these lines would set apart a certain proportion of produce and increase, as well as money, for the cause of Christ and His poor.
+We must give them a chance to live (Matthew 22:9-10).
+We have no right to waste resources that could benefit others or hoard all our possessions for ourselves.
+We should always leave a margin to give to those in need.
+How much better would the world be if we all set aside a portion of our income and increase for the cause of Christ and to help the poor?

-We must not withhold payments which are due (Mat 22:13).
-How many tradesmen and others have been ruined by the long delays of customers in settling their accounts.
-If only all Christian people would insist on paying cash, especially to small shopkeepers, what a blessed revolution would ensue.
-It is neither honest nor just to withhold payment from those to whom it is due.
+We must not withhold payments that are due (Matthew 22:13).
+How many people have been ruined because customers delay paying their debts?
+If Christians made it a practice to pay promptly—especially to small businesses—it could make a significant difference.
+It is neither just nor fair to withhold payment from those to whom it is owed.

 Prayer

-O Lord, soften our hard and steely hearts, warm our icy and frozen hearts, that we may wish well to one another, and may be the true disciples of Jesus Christ.
+O Lord, soften our hard and steely hearts.
+Warm our icy and frozen hearts so that we may wish well for one another and be true disciples of Jesus Christ.
 Amen.

 Our Daily Walk - August 29